ManuelHuesoBejar/Chess-Project/README.md

 7. git commit -m <Name before used during config>
 8. git push -u origin <Name before used during config>

-### Pull
+### Pull and Merge
 Remember the 1st rule, For merge in a push, there must be at least 2 aprovals.

-Go to Pull requests in the Repo from GitHub.
+1. Go to "Pull requests" in the Repo from GitHub.
+2. Click on "New pull request".
+3. Select your branch.
+4. Press the green button "Create pull request", remember the 2nd rule: In any push, must be an explanation about why is the push required why it has been made the way it has been done.
+    So you must add a little explanation.
+5. Click on Create pull request.
+6. Select "Merge pull request" and "Confirm merge".

 -MHB